srobinsonwahl/FalconSite/README.md

 # FalconSite

-## a tool that security researchers can use to monitor vendor cyber risk
+## A tool that security researchers can use to monitor vendor cyber risk